PyromancerBoom/Orbital23/rpc_services/README.md

     "url": "0.0.0.0",
     "port": "8080",
     "env": "Dev",
-    "serviceurl": "host.docker.internal"
+    "serviceurl": "localhost"
 }

 ```

+Change serviceurl to same network as Gateway's network.
 The fields above imply various conmfigurations to run the Kitex server. `url` is the host url of each kitex instance, `port` is the port, `env` is just some info for logs, `servicurl` is the url sent to Docker to communicate.
-When hosting locally, do NOT change the `"serviceurl": "host.docker.internal"` ` field.
+When hosting locally, do NOT change the `"serviceurl": "localhost"` ` field.

 2. `Dockerfile`: Dockerfile for the service